brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       Resistance; Evergreen Review; Hyperallergic; KGB Bar Lit Mag; the Rail;
       Altar-ed Bodies, Clarity Haynes; Rilking; LTTR (Lesbians To The Rescue);
       alLuPiNiT; St. Petersburg Review.
-  - person: paul-legault
-    event_bio: "Paul Legault is the author of, most recently, The Tower (Coach House Books, 2020).
-His previous books include The Madeleine Poems (Omnidawn, 2010), The Other Poems (Fence, 2011), The Emily Dickinson Reader: An English-to-English Translation of the Complete Poems of Emily Dickinson (McSweeney’s, 2012), Self-Portrait in a Convex Mirror 2 (Fence, 2016), and Lunch Poems 2 (Spork, 2018).
-He also co-edited The Sonnets: Translating and Rewriting Shakespeare (Nightboat, 2012)."
 date: 2020-10-21 13:00:00 -0500
 end_date: 2020-10-21 14:00:00 -0500
 series: 156